 Greek rail disaster report cites errors and major systemic failures

-A long-awaited investigation into Greece’s deadliest train crash on has blamed human error, outdated infrastructure, and major systemic failures for the head-on collision that killed 57 people two years ago
+An independent investigative committee in Greece has released a long-awaited investigation into the country's deadliest train crash

-ATHENS, Greece -- A long-awaited investigation into Greece’s deadliest train crash released Thursday blamed human error, outdated infrastructure, and major systemic failures for the head-on collision that killed 57 people two years ago.
+ATHENS, Greece -- A long-awaited report on the investigation into Greece’s deadliest train crash was released Thursday, blaming human error, outdated infrastructure and major systemic failures for the head-on collision that killed 57 people two years ago.

-The independent investigative committee found that routing mistake by a station master sent a passenger train onto the same track as an oncoming freight train.
+The independent investigative committee found that a routing mistake by a station master sent a passenger train onto the same track as an oncoming freight train.
+The collision, which killed 46 passengers and 11 staff including both train drivers, occurred near Tempe, 375 kilometers (235 miles) north of Athens.

 Investigators also highlighted poor training, staff shortages and a deteriorating railway system that lacked automated safety controls, noting a chronic lack of public investment during the 2010-18 financial crisis.